cloudstax/firecamp/catalog/README.md

 FireCamp integrates with cloud logs.
 On AWS, the service logs are sent to AWS CloudWatch.

+AWS ECS and Docker Swarm have the same log group and stream names.
+- Every stateful service will have its own log group: firecamp-clustername-servicename-serviceUUID.
+Every stateful service member will get the stream name: membername/hostname/containerID.
+- The stateful service task, such as the init task, will use the same log group with the stateful service.
+The log stream has the task type as prefix.
+- The stateless service, such as the FireCamp management service, Kafka Manager service, etc, will have the same log group name with the stateful service.
+The log stream has the service name as prefix.

-On AWS, every service will have its own log group: firecamp-clustername-servicename-serviceUUID.
-Every service member will get the stream name: membername/hostname/containerID.
-AWS ECS and Docker Swarm will have the same log group and stream.
-K8s will be slightly different, as K8s has namespace and init container concepts.
+K8s will be slightly different.
+K8s does not support custom log driver like AWS ECS and Docker Swarm supports.
+K8s simply writes the log to the local files.
+The Fluentd DaemonSet is used to send the logs to CloudWatch.
+The log group and stream are different, as K8s has namespace and init container concepts.

 K8s log group: firecamp-clustername-namespace-servicename-serviceUUID.
 K8s log stream: membername/containername/hostname/containerID.
 FireCamp will set the init/stop container name with the init and stop prefix in the pod.
+Please refer to [FireCamp K8s Fluentd ConfigMap](https://github.com/cloudstax/firecamp/tree/master/containersvc/k8s/fluentd-cw-configmap.yaml) for the format.

 # FireCamp System Configs